Move Forward Guide

 The cause of OA is unknown.
 Current research points to aging as the main cause.
 Factors that may increase your risk for OA include:

 - Age.
-Growing older increases your risk for developing OA because of the amount of time you’ve used your joints.
+Growing older increases your risk for developing OA because degeneration and aging of the cartilage and synovial fluid increases over time.

 - Genetics.
 Research indicates that some people's bodies have difficulty forming cartilage.
 Individuals can pass this problem on to their children.

 - Sports.
-Athletes who repeatedly use a specific joint in extreme ways (pitchers, football linemen, ballet dancers) may increase their risk for developing OA later in life.
+Athletes who repeatedly use a specific joint in extreme ways (eg, pitchers, football linemen, ballet dancers, runners) and those who engage in high-impact joint loading done in a repetitive manner (eg, running, jumping, landing on hard surfaces) may increase their risk for developing OA later in life.

 - Obesity.
 Being overweight causes increased stress to the weight-bearing joints (such as knees), increasing the risk for development of OA.